History of the Boy Scouts of America: Return to traditional Scouting

+Explorers

+In 1971, full membership in Exploring was opened up to women in Exploring.
+The maximum age limit was also raised to 21.
+In addition, at every level Explorer Presidents' Association were developed.
+This provided election of national officers, program workshops, youth involvement and leadership training.

 1980s

 In 1980, the new Boy Scout uniform designed by Oscar de la Renta was introduced.
-The Varsity Scouts program was introduced in 1984 as an alternate program for older boys.

 Tiger Cubs were started in 1982 as a pack associated program for seven-year-old boys; the uniform consisted of an orange T-shirt and a cap.
 The Tiger Cub Promise was "I promise to love God, my family and my country, and to learn about the world."
 The Tiger Cub Motto was "Search, Discover, Share."

+In 1984, the Varsity Scouts program was launched.
+Stemming from an idea dating back to the mid-1970s and developed by Scouting leaders in The Church of Jesus Christ of Latter-day Saints, its goal was to retain older Boy Scouts.
+Using sports terminology, the program was focused on high adventure, sports and service.
+The target audience was boys from 14 to 17 of age.
+Instead of a patrol, they were organized in squads in a team (instead of a troop) and were led by a coach (in place of a Scoutmaster).

 In 1984, several uniform changes were brought in.
 Webelos Scouts were given the option to wear the Boy Scout uniform with Webelos cap, neckerchief, insignia and blue shoulder loops.
 The original yellow Cub Scout neckerchief became the Wolf Cub Scout neckerchief and Bear Cub Scouts got their own light blue neckerchief.
 In 1986, Cub Scout membership was changed from age-based to school grade-based and the Webelos Scout program was expanded to two years.

-In 1985, the organization celebrated its 75th anniversary.
+In 1985, the organization celebrated its diamond jubilee.
+On February 8, 1985, President Ronald Reagan and the First Lady hosted a lunch to celebrate the event.
+Nancy Reagan was made honorary Boy Scout.
+Proclamation 5421 was issued by the White House on December 15, 1985.